 Prior to POD, Cory held roles at leading creative agencies including Mother, Momentum and Noise.
 A highly accomplished marketing leader, Cory has spent his career partnering with an impressive list of companies to develop breakthrough integrated marketing ideas and programs that inject brands into culture, and drive business results.

-Jonathan, who joined Grey in 2015, has been charged with evolving our Strategy Group, one that is built for tomorrow and delivers breakthrough innovation.
+Jonathan Lee joined Grey in 2015 and has risen to Global Chief Strategy and Data Officer.
+He has evolved our strategy group to one that is built for tomorrow and delivers breakthrough innovation.
 He drives the development and implementation of a single strategic POV and integrated creative thinking that leads to big-platform ideas true to our Famously Effective mission.

 It’s been said that the future of advertising lies at the intersection of creativity, data, media, and technology.
 Jonathan brings a track record of success in all of these areas as well as in traditional brand planning.
 He joined Grey from Huge, the Brooklyn-based worldwide digital agency, where he served as Global Managing Director, Planning and Strategy, and oversaw an integrated strategic offering comprising over 100 individuals globally.